Sam1012-tech/TensorAi--Set-1/README.md

 *Domain*: Data Analysis & Automation

-Build an intelligent agent that analyzes any SQLite database and automatically generates a comprehensive report with visualizations, then emails it.
+Build an intelligent agent that analyzes any  database and automatically generates a comprehensive report with visualizations, then emails it.

 *What You'll Do:*
 - Connect to and explore an unknown database schema